 9. Soho

-Another great place to visit is Old Compton Street, which is a meeting place for London’s LGBT community.
-It’s a lively street with lots of colour and has some great places to eat.
-Balans at number 34 is open 24 hours a day!
+Another highlight is Old Compton Street, a historic meeting point for London’s LGBT+ community.
+It’s a colourful, lively street with plenty of great places to eat — Balans at number 34 is even open 24 hours a day!

 10. What is the best time of day to visit Piccadilly Circus itself?